Nakilon/rbtris/README.md

 ## Notes

-By default ruby2d looks for a font only in one system directory -- this is why ruby2d dependency here was [forked and patched](https://github.com/Nakilon/ruby2d/commit/a80fa4b47e713e22995a7c2698fd055f5464b23b) a bit to support sourcing from the working directory (and `$HOME/Library/Fonts`).

 It can't be compiled to binary right now because of using a MRI stdlib Mutex that is not in MRuby.

 Cool font is [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P) -- licensed under the [Open Font License](LICENSE.OFL-1.1.txt).